aqxiy/sortDrink/README.md

 4. Place cup on top of tongue and drink.
 Wait 5 seconds.
 5. Drink between teeth.

-Timings relate to elapsed since first swallow post drink to next mouth open.
+Timings relate to elapsed since first swallow of step to next mouth open.
 After each step, keep mouth gently closed 4 seconds.
 5 seconds post final step.

 If taking a pill, the suggetion is to perform first with pill, then 3-5 minutes later without pill.
 Try to not eat or drink during these 3-5 minutes.